doverdose/rechargev3/README.md

 ## Tests

-Run tests with:
+Run mocha tests with:

 	npm test

 ## Deployment

+Before deployment, run:

+	npm run-script production-test

-Before deploying, make sure to build the latest version with Grunt.
-This will run jshint checks, concatenate the scripts, optimize the images, compile and optimize the Sass, etc.
+This will run the mocha tests, jshint checks, concatenate the scripts, optimize the images, compile and optimize Sass, and start a Node server for manual testing.

-	npm run-script build

-Please make sure all jshint checks pass.
+Make sure all tests pass.

-Run on development server with:
+Start the Node server with:

 	npm start

+Make sure you have the NODE_ENV variable set to `development`, `staging` or `production`.